 Distributed databases are located in the cloud.
 In other words, a network of computers in multiple physical locations is used for database storage, processing, and management.

-Clearly the parameters of a database become more complex when the distributed model is used.
-However, many companies – including Google – have turned to data distribution to improve database redundancy, speed, scalability, and, in some senses, security (specifically, the latter improves by only giving permission to certain users to access specific sections of the distributed database).
+Clearly, the parameters of a database become more complex when the distributed model is used.
+However, many companies – including Google – have turned to data distribution to improve database redundancy, speed, scalability, and, in some senses, security (specifically, the latter improves by only permitting certain users to access specific sections of the distributed database).

 Google, for example, uses a distributed database to gather, hold, and retrieve search information at set intervals (perhaps once a minute or hour rather than moment by moment, although most distributed databases deliver data daily) because searching usually occurs in similar patterns in different areas across the globe.

-Whether a database is centralized or distributed, when it’s used, the database is the same in the sense that its one singular database.
+Whether a database is centralized or distributed, when it’s used, the database is the same in the sense that it’s one singular database.
 However, what an individual user might be accessing at one particular place is typically not the entire database.
 Instead, local access leads only to the part of the database applicable to the local area – what matters to that particular branch of the business, such as customers local to the area, which is why global businesses with numerous branches often choose this model.
-The branch’s section of the database updates the database of the main location – the entire database – usually on a daily basis, as described in the Google paragraph above.
+The branch’s section of the database updates the database of the main location – the entire database – usually daily, as described in the Google paragraph above.

 Types of distributed database

 - Partitioned + index – A further evolution of the partitioned database keeps an index of database data stored in other locations.
+The indexes are updated typically every day (at a low-traffic hour) through a batch, in the same manner that the partitioned ones update the main database.
 In other words, the system is a compromise between the two other approaches.
-The indexes are updated typically every day (at a low-traffic hour) through a batch, in the same manner that the main database is updated by the partitioned ones.

 Potential security concerns of the distributed database

 As Oracle reminds us, you can set up the same type of security protections for your distributed database as exist on a centralized one – obviously engineered and/or configured in a way that fit the specifications of the distributed model: